Connect with us

 The video technology that helped save Lutter had only recently been installed in the ambulance after Telemedicine in Motion launched in fall 2022.
 The program is financed with $2.7 million from state funds and federal pandemic stimulus money.

-The funding pays for Avel eCare employees to and install video equipment and teach medics how to use it.
+The funding pays for Avel eCare employees to provide and install video equipment and teach medics how to use it.
 The company also employs remote health care professionals who are available 24/7.

 So far, 75 of South Dakota’s 122 ambulance services have installed the technology, and an additional 18 plan to do so.
 The system has been used about 700 times so far.